wp-plugins/jquery-colorbox/readme.txt

 This is a Flash issue, but relatively easy to solve.
 Just activate the automatic hiding of embedded flash objects on the settings page.

-Adobe described on these sites what the problem is and how to fix it:
+Adobe described on these sites what the problem is and how to fix it manually:
 <a href="http://kb2.adobe.com/cps/155/tn_15523.html">Adobe Knowledgebase 1</a>
 <a href="http://kb2.adobe.com/cps/142/tn_14201.html">Adobe Knowledgebase 2</a>

 * I installed your plugin, but when I click on a thumbnail, the original picture is loaded directly instead of in the Colorbox.
 What could be the problem?

-Tricky.
+Make sure that your theme uses the `wp_head();` function in the HTML head-tag.

 I have seen problems where other plugins include older, incompatible versions of the jQuery library my plugin uses.
 Since I include the jQuery library in a non-conflicting way, the other jQuery library is usually loaded.